In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 In modern engines, there are two or three compression rings fitted into the top grooves.
 The number of compression rings tends to improve the compression ratio.
 An oil control ring is fitted into the lower groove of the piston.
 Generally, the second and third compression rings are taper-faced and supplied to improve oil sealing.

-Taper-sided compression rings are utilised to control ring-sticking problems in high output engines.
+Taper-sided compression rings are utilized to control ring-sticking problems in high-output engines.
 It must not be fitted in grooves other than ones of the same section.
 A special ridge-dodger ring having a small step is specially designed for use in worn engines so that the wear ridge left by the original compression ring is cleared.

 Thus, as the rings move down they rub off the oil that has been left on the cylinder wall by the oil control rings.
 During the compression stroke when the rings move upward, they tend to skate over the oil film on the cylinder wall.
 Thus, less oil is sent up into the combustion chamber.